mustansirgodhrawala/rst/README.md

 ## To-Do
 1. Manage colour schemes.
-2. Setup pwncat checks.
-3. Add more language for reverse shell payloads.
+2. Add more language for reverse shell payloads.
-4. Add socat as a listener.
+3. Add socat as a listener.
-5. Try to auto-stabilize netcat and socat reverse shells.
+4. Try to auto-stabilize netcat and socat reverse shells.
-6. Give php full rev shells options.
+5. Give php full rev shells options.